 Let’s start with the north.
 In the northern and northeastern parts of Romania, you will find Ukraine.

-This is due to the recent war with Russia that began in 2022.
-As a result, plenty of Ukrainians fled the country – many of which have settled in Romania, who was praised by the media for welcoming the refugees / immigrants.
+Also as a result of this war, plenty of Ukrainians fled the country, many of whom have settled in Romania, which was praised by the media for welcoming the refugees/immigrants.

 There are multiple entry points from Romania to Ukraine, but if you travel by car, you have two options: Halmeu – Diakove and Siret – Porubne.
 Due to the current conditions, it is advised not to visit the country.